sharikak54/sharikak54.github.io/learn/start.md

 ## Overview

 In the same sense that we can say there are 4 "levels" of difficulty to cubeshape (beginner methods that either group all edges or group 6 corners; intermediate methods like kite/scallop; advanced full CS; and "expert" CSP), there are essentially four levels of OBL.
 These are as follows:
-- Beginner: regular old CO into EO
+- **Beginner**: regular old CO into EO
-- Intermediate: all short OBLs and their pseudomirrors, mostly blockbuilding on any remaining cases
+- **Intermediate**: all short OBLs and their pseudomirrors, mostly blockbuilding on any remaining cases
-- Advanced: all 74 standard cases memorized
+- **Advanced**: all 74 standard cases memorized
-- Expert: all mirrors (L/R, U/D, color-swapped) memorized, intentionally choosing non-slice-optimal for some cases because of better recognition/ergonomics/etc.
+- **Expert**: all mirrors (L/R, U/D, color-swapped) memorized, intentionally choosing non-slice-optimal for some cases because of better recognition/ergonomics/etc.

 ## Beginner -> Intermediate

 <!-- TODO if you don't, we should have a resource linked here -->
 In this guide, we'll assume that you already know CO into EO.
 So, congrats!
 You already know the following 11 cases:
-- CO covers 4 cases: [Tent / Tent](cases/ltent_ltent); [Kite / Kite](cases/lkite_lkite), the only 1-slicer; [Kite / Pinwheel](cases/lkite_lpinwheel); [Pinwheel / Pinwheel](cases/lpinwheel_lpinwheel).
+- CO covers 4 cases: [Kite / Kite](cases/lkite_lkite) (the only 1-slicer); [Tent / Tent](cases/ltent_ltent); [Kite / Pinwheel](cases/lkite_lpinwheel); [Pinwheel / Pinwheel](cases/lpinwheel_lpinwheel).
 - EO covers 6 cases: [1E / 1E](cases/1e_1e); [Eopp / Eopp, aka M2](cases/eopp_eopp); [Eopp / Eadj](cases/eopp_eadj); [Eadj / Eadj](cases/eadj_eadj); [3E / 3E](cases/3e_3e); [4E / 4E](cases/4e_4e).
 - And then there's 1 0-slicer (the solved state).

 Don't worry if you don't know what these mean yet, just know that you're already 14% of the way to "advanced".
-Good job, you.
+Good job, you!
 Your next step will be learning all of the 2- and 3-slice optimal cases.

 There are only 5 2-slicers, and you actually already know three of them: [Tent / Tent](cases/ltent_ltent), [M2](cases/eopp_eopp), and [Pinwheel / Pinwheel](cases/lpinwheel_lpinwheel).
 So really you only have to learn two new cases:
 - [m2 (the corner version of M2)](cases/copp_copp); and